 1. Absolute Black

-Black is my second choice after white quartz with white cabinets because I like the contrast and you still have a wide range of colour options to work with for wall colours, window coverings and accessories.
+Black is my second choice after white quartz with white cabinets because I like the contrast.
+And, you still have a wide range of colour options to work with for wall colours, window coverings and accessories.

-2. Whitish/Grayish Granite
+2. White-ish or Gray-ish Granite

-Remember though light coloured granite is really fragile and also will need to be kept sealed to prevent stains.
+Remember though, light coloured granite is really fragile and also will need to be kept sealed to prevent stains.